W. Edwards Deming: Later career

 In 1982, Deming, along with Paul Hertz and Howard Gitlow of the University of Miami Graduate School of Business in Coral Gables, founded the W. Edwards Deming Institute for the Improvement of Productivity and Quality.
 In 1983, the institute trained consultants of Ernst and Whinney Management Consultants in the Deming teachings.
 E&W then founded its Deming Quality Consulting Practice which is still active today.

 His methods and workshops regarding Total Quality Management have had broad influence.
 For example, they were used to define how the U.S. Environmental Protection Agency's Underground Storage Tanks program would work.

 Over the course of his career, Deming received dozens of academic awards, including another, honorary, PhD from Oregon State University.
 In 1987, he was awarded the National Medal of Technology: "For his forceful promotion of statistical methodology, for his contributions to sampling theory, and for his advocacy to corporations and nations of a general management philosophy that has resulted in improved product quality."
 In 1988, he received the Distinguished Career in Science award from the National Academy of Sciences.

 Deming continued to advise businesses large and small.
 From 1985 through 1989, Deming served as a consultant to Vernay Laboratories, a rubber manufacturing firm in Yellow Springs, Ohio, with fewer than 1,000 employees.
 He held several week-long seminars for employees and suppliers of the small company where his famous example "Workers on the Red Beads" spurred several major changes in Vernay's manufacturing processes.

 Deming joined the Graduate School of Business at Columbia University in 1988.
 In 1990, during his last year, he founded the W. Edwards Deming Center for Quality, Productivity, and Competitiveness at Columbia Business School to promote operational excellence in business through the development of research, best practices and strategic planning.

 In 1990, Marshall Industries (NYSE:MI, 1984–1999) CEO Robert Rodin trained with the then 90-year-old Deming and his colleague Nida Backaitis.
 Marshall Industries' dramatic transformation and growth from $400 million to $1.8 billion in sales was chronicled in Deming's last book The New Economics, a Harvard Case Study, and Rodin's book, Free, Perfect and Now.

 In 1993, Deming published his final book, The New Economics for Industry, Government, Education, which included the System of Profound Knowledge and the 14 Points for Management.
 It also contained educational concepts involving group-based teaching without grades, as well as management without individual merit or performance reviews.

 Academic contributions

 The philosophy of W. Edwards Deming has been summarized as follows:

-Dr. W. Edwards Deming taught that by adopting appropriate principles of management, organizations can increase quality and simultaneously reduce costs (by reducing waste, rework, staff attrition and litigation while increasing customer loyalty).
-The key is to practice continual improvement and think of manufacturing as a system, not as bits and pieces."